RushikeshSalekar/Indian-Traffic-Violations-PowerBI-Dashboard/README.md

 Excel (for data cleaning/preparation)

 🚀 How to Use

-Download the .pbix file from this repository
+Download the following files from this repository:

+.pbix file (Power BI Dashboard)

+.csv file (Raw data)

-Open it in Power BI Desktop
+Open the .pbix file using Power BI Desktop.

+When prompted or to ensure correct linking:

+Go to Home > Transform Data > Data Source Settings

+Click Change Source...

+Browse and select the downloaded .csv file from your local system

+After updating the source, click Refresh to load the latest data into the dashboard.

-Use slicers and buttons to explore different views and insights
+Use slicers, buttons, and bookmarks to explore different views, filter insights, and interact with the visuals.